Agnes R Alpine 1 2

 Updated: 4/12/2013 with Mike Hakanson's story of LaVern.

-I can't believe I just ran across the American Albacore Fishing Association website where they have lifted and posted pictures from this site as if the AAFA had taken them.
-No credits to Mike White, Mark Stone, Kip Wood or me or anyone else who took the pictures.
+I can't believe I ran across the American Albacore Fishing Association website where they have lifted and posted pictures from this site as if the AAFA had taken them.
+No credits to Mike White, Mark Stone, Kip Wood, Mike McCorkle or me or anyone else who took the pictures.
 A woman from the association called me after I wrote her an email.
 She saw nothing wrong with that.
-Hope she doesn't run across my string of crab traps.
-I bet she doesn't know which one has the cat tied in the middle of the buoy line.
+I don't know why anyone would want to be associated with unrepentant thieves.

 -Charlie Clifton F/V Idle Hour